Jayasimha (1955 film): Music

-T. V. Raju composed the film's soundtrack and score, with lyrics written by Samudrala Jr., which was marketed by HMV Records.
-Chellapilla Satyam, who was known as 'Dholak' Satyam back then, assisted Raju during the composition of the songs.
+T. V. Raju composed the film's soundtrack and score, with lyrics written by Samudrala Jr., which was marketed by His Master's Voice.
+Satyam, who was known as 'Dholak' Satyam back then, assisted Raju during the composition of the songs.
 A. Krishnan was the film's audiographer, assisted by A. R. Swaminathan, C. Radhababu and V. Govinda Rao.
 On Satyam's advice, Raju decided to look for inspiration in Hindustani classical music.
 For the song "Eenati Eehayi", Raju took inspiration from Ghulam Mohammed's composition "Zindagi Denewale Sun" for Dil-E-Nadaan (1953).
 Similarly, for the pallavi of the song "Manasaina Cheli Pilupu", Raju used the tune of "Chori Chori Aag Se" composed by Shyam Sundar for Dholak (1951).
 Raju deviated from the tune of the originals, however, while composing the charanam for these songs.
 Another song "Are Nee Sagamapa" was adapted from a Hindi language composition of the same name written by Alla Rakha for Sabak (1950).

 The song "Nadireyi Gadichene", filmed on Waheeda, was composed as a javali using the Begada raga.
 The duet "Madiloni Madhurabhavam", filmed on Rama Rao and Waheeda, was composed using the Mohanam raga.
 Raju composed the song "Nadiyeti Painadachu" in a Burra katha format which was well received by the critics.
 The soundtrack, consisting of 12 songs, was released on 31 December 1955 and received positive reviews.
 The song "Jaya Jaya Sri Rama" particularly gained popularity during the film's release and was played regularly in temples dedicated to Rama in Andhra Pradesh.